thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 - Pipes
 - Sockets

 In a moment, you'll get some more practice performing I/O with files.
-But first, you should know about the two ways to handle I/O.
+But first, you should know about the two ways to perform I/O.

-## What are the two ways to handle I/O?
+## What are the two ways to perform I/O?

 Operations that use an I/O device can be extremely slow compared to the operations that use a CPU.
 Many I/O devices incorporate mechanical components that must physically move, such as a hard drive seeking a track to read or write.
 Moving a mechanical component is often orders of magnitude slower than the switching of an electric current.
 For example, during a hard disk operation that takes 10ms to perform, a 1 GHz CPU would have performed ten million instruction-processing cycles.